Practice limited to United States Immigration and Nationality law.

 We represent clients from all over the world and travel to Immigration Courts throughout the United States.
 We are just a phone call away, and welcome the opportunity to service your immigration needs by utilizing the law to your advantage.

-Robert D. Kolken, Esq. is a former member of the Board of Governors of the American Immigration Lawyers Association, a past Chair of the Upstate New York Chapter, and a current member of the American Immigration Lawyers Association.
-He is also a member of the American, New York State , and Erie County Bar Associations.
+Robert D. Kolken is a former member of the Board of Governors of the American Immigration Lawyers Association, a past Chair of the Upstate New York Chapter, and a current member of the American Immigration Lawyers Association.
+He is also past Chair of the Immigration Law Committee of the Erie County Bar Association.
+He is a frequent speaker at AILA and New York State Bar Association immigration law conferences.
+He is admitted to practice before the the U.S. Courts of Appeals for the 2nd, 3rd, and 11th Circuits, and has appeared in Immigration Courts throughout the United States.
+He has been practicing law for over 50 years.

-Matthew L. Kolken, Esq. is a trial lawyer with experience in all aspects of United States Immigration Law – including deportation defense before Immigration Courts throughout the United States, appellate practice before the Board of Immigration Appeals, the U.S. District Courts, and U.S. Courts of Appeals.
-He is admitted to practice in the courts of the State of New York, the United States District Court for the Western District of New York, the United States Court of Appeals for the Second Circuit, and has been a member of the American Immigration Lawyers Association (AILA) since 1997.
+Matthew L. Kolken is an elected member of the American Immigration Lawyers Association's Board of Governors where he has been a member since 1997.
+He is admitted to practice in the courts of the State of New York, the United States District Court for the Western District of New York, and the United States Court of Appeals for the Second Circuit.

-He has appeared on CNN American Morning, been quoted in Forbes Magazine, the Los Angeles Times, Fox News Latino, and NBC Latino, among others, has been an invited speaker at AILA's annual conference on grounds of removability, is the author of the Deportation and Removal Blog on ILW.com, is a member of the advisory board of the Immigration Daily, an online immigration news periodical with more than 35,000 readers, and he is a prominent immigration reform activist having been listed as one of the top-ten most influential people on Twitter in the area of Immigration Law.
+Mr. Kolken has appeared nationally on FOX News, MSNBC, and CNN.
+His legal analysis has been solicited by the Washington Post's Fact Check of the immigration statements of Secretary Hillary Clinton, then Presidential candidate Donald Trump, and the immigration status of the parents of First Lady Melania Trump.
+His opinions on immigration law have been published in Forbes Magazine, Bloomberg, The Los Angeles Times, Business Insider, and FOX News among others.
+He has been an invited speaker at AILA's annual conference on grounds of removability, is the author of the Deportation and Removal Blog on ILW.com, where he is a member of the advisory board of the Immigration Daily, an online immigration news periodical with more than 35,000 readers.
+He is also a prominent immigration reform activist having been ranked as the most influential person on Twitter in the area of Immigration Law.